lisun85/Attempt-to-create-Tinder-using-Smart-Contracts/README.md

 I will attempt to add a new feature, where a matchmaker freind (with your permission) can volunteerly style your photos, write your bios and swipe for you.

-Front-end and more features is yet to be developed.
+Front-end + additional features will be developed.